dmitriyS87-alarstudios/svg-masks/README.md

 # TODO (May 5 2021)

+0. Link happify styles and scripts and, reset them all
 1. Project stylesheets and classnames convention
 2. Project folders and files structure
 3. Landings Wireframe - common approach to markup wavy transitions between landing page GROUPS